 Law is a global profession.
 An understanding of more than one legal system, language and culture can open up a world of opportunity.

 On this four year, joint honours course you will develop your language and cultural knowledge of German to degree level alongside core units in civil and common law, the world's most prominent legal systems.
 You will have the chance to spend your third year at a German-speaking university.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 The course is structured to help you think, write, reason and argue like an international lawyer while gaining a rich understanding of German language, literature, history and culture.
 It will also help you develop key skills in research and analysis.

 Our exciting range of optional units will help you specialise during your degree.
 Many law and language students choose options suited to global law firms and international businesses, such as human rights, environment or technology law - subjects that can open doors to top-flight careers the world over.